vaeth/bookmarkdupes/README.md

 The extension requires the following permissions for these reasons:

-1. "bookmarks" to read/modify bookmarks
+1. “bookmarks” to read/modify bookmarks
-2. "storage" to store/restore the customized rules in expert mode.
+2. “storage“ to store/restore the customized rules in expert mode.
-   Unfortunately, "storage" is not one of the optional_permissions which might be required only if that feature is actually requested by the user, see https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/optional_permissions
+   Unfortunately, “storage” is not one of the optional_permissions which might be required only if that feature is actually requested by the user, see https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/optional_permissions